rendajs/Renda/test/readme.md

 - `-i`, `--inspect` to wait for a debugger to connect, this also automatically disables headless mode for e2e tests, disables e2e test timeouts, and forces e2e tests to run only once.
 - `-h`, `--headless` toggles the default headless behaviour.
 Headless mode is disabled by default unless `-i` or `--inspect` have been specified.
 - `-c`, `--coverage` generates a coverage file in `.lcov` format.
 This is useful if your IDE supports it.
+- `-d`, `--debug` when running minified tests, the tests are not minified as much.
+This makes it easier to debug issues.
+- `--no-build` when running minified tests, no minified build is made at all.
+This makes it easier to debug issues.

 ## Unit tests